 For a traditional baby shower, all you need is a simple, sweet phrase announcing the impending arrival of the little one.
 These ideas are classic without being overdone.

-Drop by showers, or come and go baby showers, are a sweet and safe way to show the parents-to-be your love and support.
-The host can assign time slots when guests can drop-in to visit the expectant mother and drop off their gift without worrying about a big crowd.
+Come and go baby showers, are a more casual way to show the parents-to-be your love and support.
+The host can assign time slots when guests can drop-in to visit the expectant mother and drop off their gift and share their congratulations without feeling pressured to stay all afternoon.

 If the parents-to-be are expecting twins, you can tailor invitations to the occasion.
 These fun phrases are perfectly playful and to-the-point.